-- 4.3 Decommissioning shall be carried out under the supervision of Authority and the certificate for decommissioning shall be issued by the Authority upon completion. - 4.4 The appropriate option for decommissioning of medical devices should be selected by the owner of the device and verified by the Authority. - 4.5 When decommissioning is out sourced to a third party, the copy of decommissioning service request letter sent to a licensed decommissioning firm should be submitted to the authority or an appropriate organ by the applicant.
-In such instances, they should sign contractual agreement with licensed firms that have the capability and the resources for the devices to be decommissioned. - 4.6 Any Institution that is engaged in the decommissioning of medical devices should ensure that security measures are in place at disposal sites and temporary storage areas to prevent scavenging of the disposed medical devices. - 4.7 Medical device manufacturers, suppliers and health institutions who have their own disposal facilities or capabilities to carry out other decommissioning processes should get approval from the Authority. - 4.8 The disposal process of medical devices shall comply with these guidelines and other relevant national laws to ensure occupational health and accident prevention as well as public health protection and infection control. - 4.9 The applicant who initiated the decommissioning request should retain appropriate records.
+- a.
+Decommissioning shall be carried out under the supervision of Authority and the certificate for decommissioning shall be issued by the Authority upon completion. - b.
+When decommissioning is out sourced to a third party, the copy of decommissioning service request letter sent to a licensed decommissioning firm should be submitted to the authority or an appropriate organ by the applicant.
+In such instances, they should sign contractual agreement with licensed firms that have the capability and the resources for the devices to be decommissioned. - c.
+Any Institution that is engaged in the decommissioning of medical devices should ensure that security measures are in place at disposal sites and temporary storage areas to prevent scavenging of the disposed medical devices. - d.
+Medical device manufacturers, suppliers and health facilities who have their own disposal facilities or capabilities to carry out other decommissioning processes should get approval from the Authority. - e.
+The disposal process of medical devices shall comply with these guidelines and other relevant national laws to ensure occupational health and accident prevention as well as public health protection and infection control. - f The applicant who initiated the decommissioning request should retain appropriate records.